rgulza01/Project/README.md

 I would also like to mention that the beautiful teal coloured html templates have been adopted from Gurupreeth Singh.

-I had the fortune of learning how to use opensource technologies such as Bootstrap to complete the rest of the application by creating templates with Flask-WTF by following lessons from Earl and from John from Codecademy.com
+I had the fortune of learning how to use opensource technologies such as Bootstrap to complete the rest of the application and creating UI templates with Flask-WTF by following lessons from Earl and from John from Codecademy.com